 "Allow me to show you," Tsubasa responded, his once brown eyes now glowing a silvery blue.
 Movement on the water covered floor caught Aizawa's attention.
 The water's reflection revealed Tsubasa with large magnificent eagle wings on his back.
 However, his real body remained as it was.
 Before Aizawa could comment on it, Tsubasa pointed towards a few of the small waterfalls around them with his free sword.
 They immediately began to widen and merge to create a larger wall of falling water before them.
 A few places iced over from the combination of both their dreams remained, like smudges on a screen, that Tsubasa was unable to bend to his will.
 "These were the dreams I was experiencing before you broke through.
 They didn't make any sense until I saw the remnants of yours."
 Tsubasa explained as new images began to play.

 Never had Aizawa experienced dreams as clearly as he did when he gazed up at the scenes reflected in the large wall of water.
 Projected on a surface easily as large as a screen from a movie theater, with only some distortion from the moving water.
 The first scene was of Tsubasa and the two other teens Aizawa recognized from his dreams.
 They were wearing UA uniforms and chatting happily with his students in the cafeteria.
 This scene changed to the trio teaching the future heroes hand to hand combat as well as weaponry skills.
 The water rippled to reveal another scene of Tsubasa, this time speaking with a boy with spiky purple hair and tired eyes that rivaled Aizawa's own.
 Immediately recognizing him as Shinso.
-Aizawa had just enough time to wonder how he fit into all this before the image changed to Kirishima and the Brunette sparring in the gyms after hours.
+Aizawa had just enough time to wonder how he fits into all this before the image changed to Kirishima and the brunette sparring in the gyms after hours.
 Both sporting smiles that rivaled the sun.

 The last scene was of two explosive boys with red eyes sparring with explosions as well as weapons.
 The large waterfall was barely able to keep up with their speed and intensity.
 It struggled to contain the force of their explosions.
 Each one shooting water in all directions, soaking both spectators in the process.
 With a final boom, the dream shattered as the waterfall itself exploded, sending water everywhere.
 The sound of chaotic laughter echoing alongside the water raining down around them.